The Food of Friendship. Our byline says it all.

 These are men – one Irish, the other Italian – who share a passion for terroir and for the produce that best expresses it: the fruit, vegetables, cheese, meat, fish and, of course, the wine.

-In 2016, their vision for a restaurant fueled by this passion was finally realised when they opened Osteria Lucio in Dublin’s Docklands.
+In 2016, inspired and encouraged by his many conversations with Lucio, Ross’s vision for a restaurant fueled by this mutual passion was finally realised when he opened Osteria Lucio on Dublin’s Docklands.

-Lewis and Tona wanted the food to embody a Renaissance philosophy that Luciano knows well from his native Italy: sprezzatura, or ‘studied carelessness’.
+A tribute to their friendship, the food aims to embody a Renaissance philosophy that Luciano knows well from his native Italy: sprezzatura, or ‘studied carelessness’.

 This ability to make the complex appear gracefully simple is summed up in dishes that are uncomplicated yet uncompromising, with superb, seasonal ingredient slow grown in Ireland and Italy, so their flavours really sing.